charliecalvert/CloudNotes/Assignments/ApacheHtml.md

 ## Overview

-The **ApacheHtml** configuration assignments helps you set up your Apache Server and the **MakeHtml** program.
+The **ApacheHtml** assignment provides more information on setting up the Apache Server and the **MakeHtml** program.
 In particular, it helps you put the right files in these directories:

 - /var/www/html/css
 - /var/www/html/js
 - /var/www/html/images

 The **MakeHtml** program assumes that certain files are already in place in your Apache **DocumentRoot** directory.
 By **DocumentRoot** I mean the **/var/www/html** directory.

 The main goal is to ensure that you have the necessary CSS, images and JavaScript in your **/var/www/html** folders.
+This assignments talks you through the process of creating the files and placing them correctly.
 Without these files, the pages you produce might have missing links, or fail to render your HTML properly.
 This will effect various parts of your pages, including images and their size, code blocks, and tables.

 ![MakeHtmlWorkFlow](https://s3.amazonaws.com/bucket01.elvenware.com/images/make-html-work-flow.png)